eclipse-hono/hono/site/content/user-guide/device-registry.md

   * (required) `secrets`: The secrets of the credentials to add.
 This is a JSON array and must contain at least one element.
 The content of each element is defined in the [Credentials API]({{< relref "api/Credentials-API.md" >}}).
 * Status Codes:
   * 201 (Created): Credentials have been added successfully under the resource indicated by `Location` header.
-  * 400 (Bad Request): The credentials have not been updated because the request was malformed, e .g. because the payload did not contain required values.
+  * 400 (Bad Request): The credentials have not been added because the request was malformed, e .g. because the payload did not contain required values.
 The response body may contain hints regarding the cause of the problem.
   * 409 (Conflict): Credentials of the given type for the given *auth-id* already exist for the tenant.
 The request has not been processed.
 * Response Headers:
   * `Location`: The URI under which the newly created resource can be accessed.